Lester Luborsky: Career

-Author of nine books and over 400 articles, he had the rare ability to apply a scientific eye to the personal processes of psychotherapy.
-He examined the factors that make psychotherapy work, along with large-scale studies of outcome.
-Among his major research contributions were the development of methods that could be used to study therapeutic processes, notably the symptom–context method, which gives a way to understand and study symptoms as they occur, and the CCRT (core conflictual relationship theme) method, which allows for the study of the psychoanalytic concept of the transference.
-Other measures include The Helping Alliance, which gives a way to study the impact of the therapeutic relationship, and Health–Sickness Rating Scale, which was later adapted to become the Global Assessment of Functioning (Axis V) in the Diagnostic and Statistical Manual (DSM), as noted in the DSM-IV.
+Author of nine books and over 400 articles, he was a pioneer in the application of the scientific method to the personal processes of psychotherapy.
+He studied factors that make psychotherapy work by conducting large-scale studies of therapy outcome.
+Among his major research contributions were the development of new methods to study therapeutic processes, notably the symptom–context method, which gave a way to understand and study symptoms as they occur, and the CCRT (core conflictual relationship theme) method, which allowed the objective study of the psychoanalytic concept of the transference.
+His other contributions to measurement measures included The Helping Alliance Scale, which give a way to measure the therapeutic relationship, and the Health–Sickness Rating Scale, which was later adapted to become the Global Assessment of Functioning (Axis V) in the Diagnostic and Statistical Manual (DSM), as noted in the DSM-IV.

-He received numerous awards, among them the gold medal for Lifetime Achievement in the Applications of Psychology by the American Psychological Association, The Sigourney Award for Distinguished Contributions to the Field of Psychoanalysis, and The Award for Distinguished Psychoanalytic Theory and Research by the American Psychoanalytic Association.
+Luborsky received numerous awards, among them the gold medal for Lifetime Achievement in the Applications of Psychology by the American Psychological Association, The Sigourney Award for Distinguished Contributions to the Field of Psychoanalysis, and The Award for Distinguished Psychoanalytic Theory and Research by the American Psychoanalytic Association.